-Blockage of Arteries
+Blockage of Arteries or Atherosclerosis

 You may be given an Ankle-Brachial Index (ABI) test to compare the blood pressure in your ankle and your arm, which are normally the same.
 If the blood pressure in your ankle is significantly lower, that could be a sign of narrowing leg arteries.